Fort Worth Intersection Crashes Lawyer

 Statute of Limitations for an Intersection Accident in Texas

-Personal injury cases in the state of Texas have a statute of limitations which limits the amount of time you have to bring your claim.
+Personal injury cases in the state of Texas have a statute of limitations that limits the amount of time you have to bring your claim.
 The statute of limitations for intersection crashes in Fort Worth is just 2 years from the date of your accident.

 If you do not file a claim by this deadline, you lose your legal right to recover damages.
 It’s important to begin working on your case as soon as possible, however, to avoid the loss of valuable evidence.

-Contact a Fort Worth Intersection Crashes Lawyer
+Contact a Fort Worth, TX Auto Accident Lawyer

 Intersection accidents are among the most serious and deadly in Texas.
 Were you or someone you love seriously injured in an intersection crash caused by a negligent or reckless driver?
 Attorney Jason Stephens is here to help to seek the full compensation you deserve.